A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-\cite{10198474} proposed a task-driven semantic-aware green cooperative transmission strategy (PreCMTS), that is suitable for intermittently connected IoV scenarios.
+Ref.~\cite{10198474} proposed a task-driven semantic-aware green cooperative transmission strategy (PreCMTS) that is suitable for intermittently connected IoV scenarios.
 This strategy employs a weighted directed graph to achieve semantic-aware transmission by analyzing parameters such as the remaining dwell time of vehicles at RSUs, encounter time with target vehicles, and lifetime of V2V links.
 It derives an expression for achievable throughput that meets delay requirements and formulates the coupled problem of semantic unit allocation and predictive relay selection as a combinatorial optimization problem.
 A low-complexity algorithm based on Markov approximation is designed to solve this problem.
-PreCMTS primarily addresses the intermittent connectivity caused by the high deployment costs and energy consumption of infrastructure in vehicular networks, as well as the limited applicability of existing semantic communication research in dynamic and complex vehicle networks.
+PreCMTS primarily addresses the intermittent connectivity caused by the high deployment costs and energy consumption of the infrastructure in vehicular networks, as well as the limited applicability of existing semantic communication research in dynamic and complex vehicle networks.
 The strategy aims to achieve both semantic and green communication.
-Experimental results show that PreCMTS effectively reduces energy consumption, improves the reliability of semantic transmission, and enhances semantic energy efficiency, thus outperforming baseline methods under various conditions.
+Experimental results show that PreCMTS effectively reduces energy consumption, improves the reliability of semantic transmission, and enhances semantic energy efficiency, thus outperforming baseline methods under various conditions.However, this strategy has deficiencies in terms of the analysis of computational overhead and feasibility for real-time deployment, and it fails to thoroughly explore the computational complexity and resource consumption of the deep learning model in the IoV environment.